Entity State in Entity Framework

 - Detached: The entity isn’t tracked.

 EF maintains the state of each entity during its lifetime.
 Each entity has a state based on the operation performed on it via the context class (the class which is derived from DbContext class).
-The entity state represented by an enum i.e. System.Data.Entity.EntityState which has the following values.
+The entity state represented by an enum i.e. System.Data.Entity.EntityState has the following values.

 The Context not only holds the reference to all the entity objects as soon as retrieved from the database but also keeps track of entity states and maintains modifications made to the properties of the entity.
 This feature is known as Change Tracking.